sebbrandes/Complete-Network-Simulation/README.md

 ---

-Complete simulation of an IT System using GNS3 and Docker at the hardware (switch, router, firewall), protocol (DHCP, DNS, NTP, ...) and service (Web Server, Proxy, Load Balancer, Backup and Monitoring) level.
+Complete simulation of an IT System using GNS3 and Docker in terms of : hardware (switch, router, firewall), protocol (DHCP, DNS, NTP, ...) and service (Web Server, Proxy, Load Balancer, Backup and Monitoring).

 ![Topology](Images/Topology.jpg)